 This is the task that is carried out by the life settlement provider or broker.
 The information gatherer gets your medical history and the details about your policy.
 Your life expectancy is calculated to weigh the costs that the policy is worth.

-After framing the offer, the provider or the broker would explain the proposal to you.
-Whether the offer seems to be a fair deal or not, you have to take a decision and communicate it to your life settlement provider.
+After framing the offer, the providers or the life insurance settlement brokers would explain the proposal to you.
+Whether the offer seems to be a fair deal or not, you have to make a decision and communicate the same to your life settlement provider.

 Once you accept the offer, the provider will get you a closing package with all the necessary documents.
 The provider will also explain these documents to you.
 You and the beneficiary of your policy need to sign these documents to accept the offer formally.
 After you sign them, they go back to the life settlement provider to be processed.